SchemaSmith Documentation

 Configuration

-Inspect current Forge configuration, database connections, and platform capabilities.
+Inspect the current Ask Forge configuration, database connections, and platform capabilities.

-Parameters: --section (optional) — Specific section to show: connections, tools, or all (default).
+Parameters: --section (optional) — Section to show: connections or all (default).

 Example: